BibleTools

 God does not cause sin, nor do things.
 Sin would be helpless if it did not appeal to something in man.
 Sin appeals to man's human nature through his desires.
 If a man desires long enough, the consequence is virtually inevitable.
 Desire becomes action.

 Desire can be nourished, stifled or—by the grace of God—eliminated altogether.
 If we humbly, thoughtfully, and wholly give of ourselves to Christ and involve ourselves in good activities and thoughts, we will have precious little time or place for evil desires.
-This commandment pierces through surface Christianity, really showing whether we have surrendered our will to God.
+The tenth commandment pierces through surface Christianity, really showing whether we have surrendered our will to God.

 The spiritual requirements for keeping it are in some ways more rigid than any other because it pierces directly into our thoughts.
 II Corinthians 10:4-5 sets a very high standard for us to shoot for: